mceachen/micro_magick/README.md

 ### GraphicsMagick versus ImageMagick

+*At least in my testing, GraphicsMagick blows ImageMagick out of the water.*

 In resizing a 2248x4000 image to 640x480:

-* GraphicsMagick takes 141 milliseconds.
-ImageMagick takes over 550 millis.
+* GraphicsMagick takes ~140 milliseconds.
+ImageMagick takes ~550 millis.
 * GraphicsMagick outputs a 37K JPG, ImageMagick outputs a 94K JPG, with no detectable visual differences.

-At least in my testing, GraphicsMagick blows ImageMagick out of the water.

-Not only is it 4 times faster, it produces 2.5x smaller output with the same quality--WIN WIN.
+Not only is GraphicsMagick 4 times faster, it produces 2.5x smaller output with the same quality--WIN WIN.

 ## Installation